weyoss/redis-smq/README.md

 $ node ./example/test-queue-consumer-launch.js
 ```

-Once a message is received if an error occurs, the error should be sent back to the consumer so the message is
+Once a message is received and processed the consumer should acknowledge the message by invoking the callback function
-re-queued again.
+without arguments.

 The message acknowledgment informs the message queue that the message has been successfully consumed.

+If an error occurs, the message should be unacknowledged and the error should be reported to the message queue by
-Failed messages are unacknowledged, re-queued and consumed again unless **message retry threshold** is exceeded.
-Then
+calling the callback function.
+Failed messages are re-queued and delivered again unless **message retry threshold** is
-the messages are moved to **dead-letter queue (DLQ)**.
-Each message queue has a system generated corresponding queue
+exceeded.
+Then the messages are moved to **dead-letter queue (DLQ)**.
+Each message queue has a system generated
-called `dead-letter queue` where all failed to consume messages are moved to.
+corresponding queue called dead-letter queue where all failed to consume messages are moved to.

 See [Consumer API Reference](docs/api/consumer.md) for more details.